gekkehenkie11/APSECUroot/README.md

 Then upload the .bz2 file.
 After it executed the root password changed to 'newpassw', so telnet to your IP with root and 'newpassw' as password.

-Explanation: the updater will extract to the contents /tmp directory and the execute /tmp/update_localweb/assist, which was replaced with a script to change your root password
+Explanation: the updater will extract to the contents to the /tmp directory and the execute /tmp/update_localweb/assist, which was replaced with a script to change your root password